heX16/SyncthingLazurite/README.md

  - Lets you quickly connect/disconnect and view details

 #### Key features
- - Live status updates from Syncthing
- - Tray icon hint with online devices
+ - Tray icon hint with list of online devices
  - Lightweight and simple UI
  - Native compiled app (Lazarus/FreePascal) with very low memory and CPU usage